 One day, an itinerant monk from Ceylon arrived in Chang’an.
 The monk’s name had already reached the emperor’s ears, and he was invited to the palace to preach on Buddhism.
 The monk sat himself down before the emperor and spoke, not on the Buddhist classics, nor on the life of the Lord Buddha, but of things seen and heard in his travels.
 He spoke of the phosphorescent wakes of ships traversing tropical seas on moonlit nights.
 He spoke of crab-eating monkeys on coral reefs, glimpsed from the ship in the first glint of dawn.
 The monkeys had the faces of dogs, and they reached down from the reefs and scooped up fish in their claws.
 He described man-eating trees in tropical rainforests.
 Lotus flowers big as wagon-wheels in warm-water rivers.
 Southern nights, filled with the scent of flowers, when mermaids surfaced and displayed their charms beneath the moonlight.
 The emperor possessed all under heaven, but he had never seen such scenes as these.
 At first he thought he would have the monk’s head for such wanton fabrication, but then changed his mind and let him go.

 Before the Ceylonese monk left, he gave the emperor a bracelet made of bone beads, covered in indecipherable Sanskrit script.
-The emperor couldn’t read Sanskrit, and nothing made of bone had ever been permitted within the palace, but he treasured that bracelet nonetheless.
+The emperor couldn’t read Sanskrit, and nothing made of bone had ever been permitted inside the palace, but he treasured that bracelet nonetheless.
 When he held it in his hand, the emperor was able to see all that the Ceylonese monk had described.
 Though he was wealthy beyond compare, he couldn’t take a single step outside the imperial palace.
 Being emperor wasn’t necessarily a good thing, he thought.
 Not a soul besides the emperor himself, and those who had been emperor before him, knew that emperors were susceptible to a malady known as “imperialitis”.
 This involved allergies to pollen, to hay, and even to fresh air.
 Merely ascending the tallest tower in the palace and looking out over Chang’an’s greenery would leave him congested for days.
-And then there were the rashes… Worst of all, he could eat nothing but the food meticulously prepared in the imperial kitchens, served in silver bowls.
-A single taste of the mutton-offal stew made in vast pots on the streetside would give him loose bowels for three days.
-He could only make love to the flower-like women of the palace, whose skin was like snow – should the eunuchs bring him a sturdy, powerful girl from the countryside, one whiff of her sweat-scent would be enough to knock him out.
+Then there were the rashes… Worst of all, he could eat nothing but the food meticulously prepared for him in the imperial kitchens, and served to him in silver bowls.
+A single taste of the mutton-offal stew made in vast pots on the streetside would loosen his stool for three days.
+He could only make love to the flower-like women of the palace, whose skin was like snow – were the eunuchs to bring him a sturdy, powerful girl from the countryside, the first whiff of her sweat-scent would knock him out.
 Listening to the monk’s tales, the emperor came to feel he was a prisoner within his own palace.
 And so he ceased frolicking with his concubines, and refused to meet his ministers, and remained locked in his private chamber day in and day out, in the company of his bone-bead bracelet.

 From the high window of the emperor’s private chamber he could see wild geese fly by, and the chimes under the eaves sway in the wind.
 The shadows of the roofbeams drew long beneath the sunlight, finally disappeared, and then reappeared beneath the moonlight.
 He saw the snow vanish from the rooftiles; the moss growing green, then yellowing.
 In the blink of an eye several seasons had passed, and he had neither summoned his concubine to lie with him nor attended to the affairs of the realm.
 He asked the eunuch who brought him his food for news of the Ceylonese monk, but the monk had disappeared without a trace.